McMatty/Sonarqube-containers/Readme.md

 You will need to wait for the Sonarqube server to run prior to using the cli containers due to the requirement of connecting.
 Once the Sonarqube server is up you can run scans via:

-*docker-compose run -e PROJECT_NAME=App1 -e PROJECT_KEY=1234567890 sonar_scanner_dotnet dotnet_classic*
+*docker-compose run -e PROJECT_NAME=App1 -e PROJECT_KEY=1234567890 -v C:\project\dotnet:/project sonar_scanner_dotnet dotnet_classic*

 PROJECT_KEY  = A unique identifier for any project being scanned
 PROJECT_NAME = The name shown for the project that has been scanned

-To set these you need to use the docker -e flag per variable you pass
+### Flags
+-e sets an environment variable within the docker container
+-v sets the volume and maps the target directory to the /project directory.
+This needs to map to the folder with the project being scanned.

 ## Notes